Confidential

 Advocating for systematic validation before engineering investment

-When handed PowerPoint slides containing two lending product concepts with a 3-month deadline, I built a complete validation framework that proved product viability without writing code—orchestrating real loan transactions through people and paper to meet compliance standards while validating actual user adoption.
+When handed PowerPoint slides containing a new lending product concept with a 6-month phased engagement, I built a complete validation framework that proved product viability without writing code—orchestrating real loan transactions through people and paper to meet compliance standards while validating actual user adoption.

 Retrospective